You’re trying to get a good night’s rest, but your body has other plans.

 Now, remember, supplements aren’t a magic bullet.
 They’re one part of the puzzle.
 A healthy lifestyle, including good sleep hygiene, is also crucial in having healthy sleep.

-And of course, as with any supplementation plan, it’s always wise to discuss with your healthcare professional before starting a folic acid supplement.
+And of course, as with any supplementation plan, it’s always wise to discuss with your healthcare professional before starting a supplement.
 They can help you determine the correct dosage and monitor your progress, ensuring you get the most benefit while minimizing any potential risks.

 Conclusion